Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 32: Mikumi to Dar es Salaam – Tanzania

-Our Cape Town to Dar es Salaam Overland Tour continues eastward, through the picturesque Uluguru Mountains and on to the Indian Ocean coastline and the vibrant port city of Dar es Salaam where we'll be spending the night in a centrally located hotel.
+Our Cape Town to Zanzibar Overland Tour continues eastward, through the picturesque Uluguru Mountains and on to the Indian Ocean coastline and the vibrant port city of Dar es Salaam where we'll be spending the night in a centrally located hotel.

 The name Dar es Salaam translates to 'house of peace' in Arabic.
 Despite Dodoma being the official capital city, Dar es Salaam serves as Tanzania's commercial and trade hub and is a lively melting pot of African, Arab, and European cultures.
 The rest of the day is free to explore the city’s bustling markets, diverse eateries, and lively nightlife.
 We are set to leave bright and early tomorrow for our ferry ride to exotic Zanzibar Island.